Professional Mold Assessment & Testing Services

 The first thing to understand about mold is that there is a little mold everywhere – indoors and outdoors.
 It’s in the air and can be found in plants, foods, dry leaves, and other organic materials.
 It’s very common to find molds in homes and buildings.
 After all, molds grow naturally indoors.
 And mold spores enter the home through doorways, windows, and heating and air conditioning systems.
 Spores also enter the home on animals, clothing, shoes, bags, and people.

 When mold spores drop where there is excessive moisture in your home, they will grow.
-Common problem sites include humidifiers, leaky roofs and pipes, overflowing sinks, bath tubs and plant pots, steam from cooking, wet clothes drying indoors, dryers exhausting indoors, or where there has been flooding.
+Common problem sites include leaky roofs, water infiltration through walls, plumbing, heating and air conditioners, overflowing sinks, bathtubs and plant pots, steam from cooking, wet clothes drying indoors, dryers exhausting indoors, or where there has been flooding.

 Many of the building materials for homes provide suitable nutrients for mold, helping it to grow.
 Such materials include paper and paper products, cardboard, ceiling tiles, wood and wood products, dust, paints, wallpaper, insulation materials, drywall, carpet, fabric, and upholstery.

 Much has been made of indoor mold in advertising and the media lately, so it’s a common concern for property owners and buyers.
 It’s common to find mold even in new homes or businesses.
 Whether you’re selling your current home or looking into buying one, it’s vital to get a mold inspection.
 The presence of active mold can drastically affect the resale value of any property.